Bill Gates Says He's Sorry About Control-Alt-Delete - Slashdot

 What to do?
 Well if they had the user press a key combination that applications couldn't detect to log in, or even a key combination that would result in a different action if they were already logged in, a fake application would not be able to detect this keypress and spoof the actual login screen.
 Guess what, an existing key combination fit this criteria.
 They could have invented a new combination, of course, but chances are a legacy application might use this combination as a hotkey, and reserving it for login user would break that application.

-Re:Compatibility Addendum (Score:2)
+Re:Compatibility Addendum (Score:3)

+It appears it gradually became widespread and entrenched such that nobody bothered to put a halt to it, like the parable of the boiling frog.
+I suspect at one point there was a conversation similar to:

+PHB1: What if a program or Windows locks up?
+How can the user end the program or reboot?

 killer death button (Score:2)